dautermann/VeraText/README.md

 3. Also, we need to recodesign all apps that we modify, so that's a significant issue going forward.

+## More information...

-## More information on Swizzling can be found in this [NSHipster post](http://nshipster.com/method-swizzling/) that I found helpful
+... for Swizzling can be found in this [NSHipster post](http://nshipster.com/method-swizzling/) that I found helpful